developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/re2x/ButtonBar/buttonbar1/index.md

 ### Screen Orientation

 When the screen orientation changes, either using the ScreenOrientation tag or by rotating a device with hardware support the buttons themselves are not moved and in some cases this may result in them being off the screen or not in the expected position.
-If so one has to create and show a different buttonbar with different coordinates to fit in particular screen orienetation mode(portrait or Landscape) by detecting the ScreenOrientationEvent.
+If so one has to create and show a different ButtonBar with different coordinates to fit in particular screen orienetation mode(Portrait or Landscape) by detecting the ScreenOrientationEvent.

 ## Requirements